ebdgroup/ebdgroup.github.io/syllabus.md

 ## Course Projects

 Students can work individually or in groups of at most two people on a final course project.
 Groups do not necessarily have to be the same as the lab groups.
 There will be a set of proposed project topics to choose from, published at least three weeks before the project due dates.
 The project due dates will be announced in class during the second half of the semester.

 The list of proposed projects will be only aimed at giving the student an idea of the expected complexity and topics to choose from.
 However, students will be encouraged to be creative and propose their own project ideas.
 Projects will be evaluated based on the quality and quantity of the work, and especially on the student's creativity.
 One full lab session will be available during the last week of the semester for the students to use the lab equipment should a particular project require it.

 ## Midterm and Final Exams

 A midterm exam will cover the first part of the course material.
 A comprehensive final exam will focus on the second part of the course, but will also include the material corresponding to the first part.
 The date of the midterm is available at the end of this document.
 The date of the final exam will be announced during the second half of the semester.

-## Attendance and Punctuality

-Attendance to the lectures is highly recommended, while attendance to lab sessions is mandatory, as you will be working in teams.
-Punctuality for both lectures and lab sessions is indispensable, and constitutes a basic rule of respect toward your class mates and your instructor.
-If any particular reason forces you to come in late to class, please let me know in advance by email or in person.
-If you come to office hours, please show up at the beginning of the corresponding time slot.
-It is expected that multiple students have similar questions and benefit from the same answers.
-This will allow us to use everyone's time more efficiently.

 ## Course Topics